designstem/projects/equilibrium/index.md

 ### The bad news is...

 Plastic is everywhere and poisons our environment.
 It not only destroys nature, but also **kills animals**, who eat it, suffocate by it or get trapped in it.
-And in the end, through the food chain, it also kills us.
+And in the end, through the food chain, it also affects our health.

 #### TASKS